 Your dog must stay warm, so a blanket can take care of this and be used as a bed.
 Select a lightweight blanket that is easy to fold and put into your dog’s saddlebag.

 How do you provide clean drinking water for your dog?

 As with humans, water is necessary for your dog.
 Make sure to put a bottle of water in your dog’s saddlebag, but no more than that because their backpack will become too heavy.

 Water filters or water purification tablets are excellent additional options for safe drinking water.

 Water Purification Tablets and Filters

-Water purification tablets are easy to include in your dog’s bug out bag; they are small, lightweight, and easy to store.
+Water purification tablets are easy to include in your dog’s bug-out bag; they are small, lightweight, and easy to store.
 You should always have water purification tablets in your dog’s backpack.
-Shake the tablets to make sure they dissolve and wait the allocated time on the package.
-Also, check the shelf life on the package.
+Shake the tablets to ensure they dissolve, and wait for the allocated time on the package.
+Also, check the shelf life of the package.